compi-migui/tfg-doc/src/md/50_methodology.md

 Scatter plots of a few principal component pairs.
 Blue dots are trials from the "healthy" set, while other colors are trials of different damage configurations.
 </div>

+**TODO: in the Results section, add similar PCA plots but coloring by predicted class instead of true class**

 #### Cross-validation
 This isn't your grandma's boring training/test split!